Reconstructive Facial Surgery

 Find an Eyelid or Facial Reconstructive Surgeon in Iowa

 Wolfe Eye Clinic offers eyelid and facial reconstructive specialists in Iowa who are here to answer any questions you may have.
-Our fellowship trained oculoplastic surgeons, Dr. Douglas Casady and Dr. Audrey Ko are dedicated to maintain the functionality of the eyes and offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, Marshalltown and Ottumwa clinics.
+Our fellowship trained oculoplastic surgeons, Dr. Douglas Casady and Dr. Audrey Ko are dedicated to maintain the functionality of the eyes and offer eyelid surgery consultations at our Ames, Cedar Falls, Des Moines, Fort Dodge, and Marshalltown clinics.
 The oculofacial surgeons at Wolfe Eye clinic can help assess the needs for your condition at a clinic consultation.
 To request an appointment, fill out our form here or give us a call at (833) 474-5850.